This article was originally published in The Slovak Spectator on October 13, 1995.

 The brutal pressure of political power generates fear but it generates an ever-growing resistance too.
 That is part of the hope for Slovakia.
 But the other part of it must be created by the socially accepted positive meaning of existence of a sovereign state.
 And that's the most important task for the present democratic opposition.

-Ján Langoš was Minister of the Interior in the Czechoslovak Federation and a founding member of Public Against Violence (VPN), and he is now an independent member of parliament.
+Ján Langoš was Minister of the Interior in the Czechoslovak Federation and a founding member of Public Against Violence (VPN).
+In 1995 he was an independent member of parliament.